UgoB7/2024-Internship-ETRI-motion-tokenizer/README.md

 **Description**:
 This script scans a directory to find the `.bvh` file with the most frames, specifically targeting files ending with `_translated.bvh`.

-**Usage**:
-- Identifies and prints the file with the highest frame count.

 ---

 ##### 2. `modify_bvh_frame_time.py`

 **Description**:
 Modifies the frame time of `.bvh` files to match a new frame rate.
 The script can optionally rename the output files.

-**Usage**:
-- Adjusts the frame time of all `.bvh` files in a directory, either overwriting them or creating new files.